iamhll/f265enc_doc/source/how_to/main.rst

     #.  "gitk --all --simplify-by-decoration" works as well

-(20200917) How to Rename
+(20211026) How to Rename
 ------------------------

-    #.  |   put cursor on the variable or function to be renamed and press F2
+    #.  |   put cursor on the variable or function you want rename and press F2
-        |   (or right click the variable or function to be renamed and choose rename)
+        |   (or right click on the variable or function you want rename and choose rename)
         |   enter a new name and press "enter"

         .. image:: howToRenameVariables_F2.png